-In this case, MC7 searched for Q5's model statement, N1, and displayed it in the edit area of the dialog box.
-When searching for the model statement, MC7 first looks in the schematic and text area.
+In this case, MC8 searched for Q5's model statement, N1, and displayed it in the edit area of the dialog box.
+When searching for the model statement, MC8 first looks in the schematic and text area.
 If it doesn't find it there, it looks in libraries referenced by a .LIB statement, including the default master index, NOM.LIB.
 If it still doesn't find the model statement, it makes one up from default parameter values and copies it to the text area.

-After locating the model statement (or creating a suitable default), MC7 displays the parameter values in the edit fields.
-You can scroll through the parameter values, editing them as you wish.
-When you click OK, MC7 updates your local copy of the model statement.
-The program never modifies any libraries as a result of these edits.
-It only modifies model statements local to the circuit.
+After locating the model statement (or creating a suitable default), MC8 displays the parameter values in the edit fields.
+You can scroll through the parameters, editing them as you wish.
+When you click OK, MC8 updates your local copy of the model statement.
+The program never modifies any global libraries as a result of these edits.
+It only modifies model parameters local to the circuit.

 You can click on any model name in the Model list box.
-Selecting one of these by clicking on it will change the part's model name attribute The Cancel button cancels any changes made with the dialog box.
+Selecting one of these by clicking on it will change the part's model name attribute .